The land of fire and ice

 Today visit the incredible Lake Mývatn region, in the Northeast of Iceland.
 Mývatn is known for geothermal and volcanic activity, as well as a great variety of bird life.
 Leave Akureyri and drive over the mountains to Goðafoss, one of the largest waterfalls in Iceland.
 Continue on to Námaskarð, with its boiling mud pots and fumaroles.
 Take a walk through Dimmuborgir (the "Dark City"), a valley of incredible lava formations that was once a giant magma flow through this region.
 Finish the day at Skútustaðir, the incredible field of pseduocraters.
 Return to Akureyri for dinner at a local restaurant.

 Fly to Reykjavik, the world's northernmost capital.
 Transfer to the Borg Hotel or similar for check in, and depart on a walking tour to explore this northern city.
 See the Alþingi Parliament House, the Government House (a former prison, which was built in the 18th century), and the impressive Hallgrimskirkja Church with its 210-foot tower.
 Visit the Volcano House to learn about the geology of Iceland and its 200 volcanoes.
-This afternoon, for those interested, a transfer to the Blue Lagoon will be provided; the entrance fee and all facilities at the Lagoon are at guest's expense.
+This afternoon, for those interested, a transfer and entrance to the Blue Lagoon will be provided.
 Tonight, dinner is on own.
 (B,L)

 Today we visit Iceland's iconic Golden Circle to see its wild and natural side.
 Visit glacial Gullfoss ("Gold Waterfall"), thundering Geysir and Strokkur geysers (where the word originated), and Thingvellir National Park.
 The latter was the open-air site of Iceland's first parliament and is also geologically significant as it sits on the crest of the mid-Atlantic ridge, straddling the North American and Eurasian tectonic plates.
 Return to Reykjavik for dinner at a local restaurant.
 (B,L,D)